zinic/crawl/aspects.md

 ### Quiet Steps

 Allows a character to make a stealth check by walking carefully.
 In order to enter stealth, the character must not be visible by any enemies.
-While using this aspect, a character must move at **half their move speed**.

 Aspect Point Cost: **3 AP**
 <br />Capstone Cost: **3 AP**